vectorgrp/ci-siltest-demo/README.md

 - [environment-make](/environment-make/) contains all files to run CANoe Make.
 Most importantly the `LightControl.venvironment.yaml` file, which describes the CANoe4SW SE setup.
 - [doc](/doc/) contains documentation and additional infos.
 - [ECU](/ECU/) contains the source code for the virtual ECU, which gets tested in this demo pipeline.
-- [vtestreport-styles](/vtestreport-styles) contains the files needed, to transfrom the .vtestreport files into xunit, using the vTestReportViewer and cscript.
 - [vTESTstudio](/vTESTstudio) contains the vTESTstudio project with the tests units.

 ## Pipeline Overview